SchoolOfCode/w9_backend-project-team-sourcery/README.md

 - configure models folder (done)

   - setup and export async functions that will query the database (done)
-  - define a getTable function that selects all rows from the resources (USING sql) - sends the results as a .json (done)
+  - define a getTable function that selects all rows from the resources (USING sql) - sends the results as a .json

 - configure routes folder

-  - setup resources.js with post and get functions inside (done)
+  - setup resources.js with post and get functions inside
-  - import getTable and addToTable functions from models folder (done)
+  - import getTable and addToTable functions from models folder
-  - makes sure routes are RESTful and include v1 in route (done)
+  - makes sure routes are RESTful and include v1 in route
-  - create router.get function for displaying the whole table to the frontend. (done)
+  - create router.get function for displaying the whole table to the frontend.
-  - create router.post (done)
+  - create router.post

-- Formatting data packages for front end
+  _Testing - Jest/ Supertest_

+  Test the get request

+  - import jest globals
+  - import supertest
+  - test that the get request returns the correct body and returns the correct status code.

+  Test the post request

+  - will do this by testing whether

+Issues

+- In order to end the get req

   - send response object ({success: true, payload: result}) (done)
-  - Test on Postman (done)
+  - Test on Postman (done - send response object ({success: true, payload: result}) (done)

-  _Testing - Jest/ Supertest_
+  - Test on Postman (done